 Chateau Cissac Vineyard, Terroir, Grapes, Winemaking

-The vineyard of Chateau Cissac is planted to 70% Cabernet Sauvignon, 25% Merlot and 5% Petit Verdot.
-The 50 hectare Left Bank vineyard of Chateau Cissac is in the northern part of the appellation, not far from the border of Pauillac and St. Estephe.
+The vineyard of Chateau Cissac is planted to 70% Cabernet Sauvignon, 22% Merlot, and 8% Petit Verdot.
+The small amount of Malbec previously planted has been removed.
+The 50-hectare Left Bank vineyard of Chateau Cissac is located in the northern part of the appellation, not too distant from the border of the Pauillac and St. Estephe appellations.

-To produce the wine of Chateau Cissac, vinification takes place in large, temperature controlled, stainless steel vats and large wood vats.
-Malolactic fermentation takes place in tank.
+To produce the wine of Chateau Cissac, vinification takes place in large, temperature-controlled, stainless steel vats and large wood vats.
+Malolactic fermentation takes place in tanks.
 The wine is aged in 30% new, French oak barrels for up to 18 months before bottling.
 There is a second wine, Reflets de Chateau Cissac.

 When to Drink Chateau Cissac, Anticipated Maturity, Decanting Time